 For examination purposes, the originator of the credit insurance must keep written proof that a refund has been properly made, and thus all obligations under law regarding this matter have been satisfied.

-request, please contact t he Office of the State Bank Commissio (30) days of their oner, Division of Topeka, Kansas
+If the consumer does not receive a refund or credit due within thirty (30) days of their request, please contact the Office of the State Bank Commissioner, Division of Consumer and Mortgage Lending, at 700 SW Jackson, Suite 300, Topeka, Kansas 66603.